 Sushi & hot cuisine at Kitcho - open for lunch and dinner

 In terms of food, Kitcho offers down-to-earth home cooking plus sushi and sashimi.
-The Sashimi was served on very nice dishes and visually skillfully arranged.
+The sashimi at Kitcho was served on very nice dishes and visually skillfully arranged.
 Unfortunately, on the first of three visits, a certain sandy bite around the hokkigai mussels remained in distinct memory.

-What also did not completely thrill us were the gunkan and the in-house signature roll.
-The gunkan was well-balanced, but the nori leaf was so loosely formed that the boat almost threatened to fall apart while eating.
-In addition, the bite of the nori leaf was rather very tough, it lacks the nice crunchy texture of, for example, the nori in the Kaito.
+We were also not completely impressed by the gunkan and the in-house signature roll.
+Although the gunkan were filled in a balanced way, the nori sheet was so loosely formed that the boat almost threatened to fall apart while we were eating it.
+In addition, the bite of the nori sheet was rather tough, lacking the nice crunchy texture of the nori in the Kaito

-Overall, the Uramaki seem clearly too thick, even though this has been the house style for many years: a sushi roll should always be pleasant to chew in a normal-sized mouth.
+Overall, the uramaki seem clearly too thick to us, even if that has been the house style for many years: a sushi roll should always be pleasant to chew in a normal-sized mouth.
 The house signature roll, meanwhile, offered nothing special, being just another Uramaki.

-However, if you compare Kitcho in terms of sushi with some other Japanese restaurants in Munich, one of the special things about Kitcho is that you can basically enjoy Japanese flavor and sometimes Japanese charm in the service.
+However, if you compare Kitcho's sushi with some other "Japanese" restaurants in Munich, one of the special features of Kitcho is that you can basically enjoy Japanese taste and sometimes also Japanese charm in the service.
+That's worth a lot!

 Conclusion: the kitcho has its own hidden qualities